rdoumouras/pdsnd_github/README.md

 new_york_city.csv #ignored for verison control washington.csv    #ignored for version control readme            #ignored for version control
-                  # - readme for submission of py project
+                  # - readme only used for submission of py project

 ### How to run
 python bikeshare.py